 Dr Ian McCullock Is a Clinical Psychologist who has completed a Doctorate of Clinical Psychology at Bond University.
 He has been a Psychologist since 1999.
 He has extensive experience working in a variety of clinical settings.
-These include a clinic specialising in the treatment of moderate-severe anxiety, a University Psychology Clinic supervising
+These include a clinic focused on the treatment of moderate-severe anxiety, a University Psychology Clinic supervising

 provisionally registered psychologists undertaking postgraduate studies, private practice, an employee assistance provider, a correctional centre, and a psychiatric hospital working with individuals and groups.

 This diverse work exposure provides him with confidence in assisting a broad scope of clients.
 The extensive experience provides understanding of differing client needs which range from.

 - learning coping strategies and life-skills